dhcoder/TiltAdventure/external/README.txt

-Files which should get checked into source control but not loaded by our IDE go in here.
+Files which should get checked into source control but are not loaded by any module should go here.
+Think of this directory like a backed up work area.